The Role of the UN Secretary-General

 Diplomacy and International Institutions

 The secretary-general is required to uphold the values of the United Nations, even at the risk of challenging member states.
 For example, when tensions escalated between Serbs and ethnic Albanians in Kosovo in 1999, Secretary-General Kofi Annan (1997–2006) famously said that “no government has the right to hide behind national sovereignty in order to violate human rights.”
-Still, in the book Secretary or General?, the National University of Singapore’s Simon Chesterman and New York University’s Thomas M. Franck write that the officeholder is sometimes treated as “an errand boy and punching bag,” expected to be both an independent political force and a public servant.
+Still, in the book Secretary or General?, international law experts Simon Chesterman and Thomas M. Franck write that the officeholder is sometimes treated as “an errand boy and punching bag,” expected to be both an independent political force and a public servant.

 Despite the broad and vague requirements of the job, some informal norms are observed in appointments for the post.
 Secretaries-general usually come from countries considered to be small- or medium-sized neutral powers.
 To date, all appointees have been male career diplomats.
 They generally serve no more than two five-year terms.
-Although a national from an Eastern European country has yet to hold the seat, regional rotation is observed.
-The five permanent members of the Security Council—China, France, Russia, the United Kingdom, and the United States—by custom avoid nominating their nationals.
+Although no Eastern European has held the seat yet, regional rotation is observed.
+The five permanent members of the Security Council—China, France, Russia, the United Kingdom, and the United States, known as the P5—traditionally avoid nominating their own nationals to the post.

 More From Our Experts